 No physical symptoms aside from appearance

-Varicose veins are large, usually 4 to 5 millimeters in diameter, and tend to protrude above the surface of the skin.
-They are blue in color, taking their coloration from the deoxygenated blood that has pooled in them.
+Varicose veins are large, usually 4 to 5 millimetres in diameter, and tend to protrude above the surface of the skin.
+They are blue in colour, taking their colouration from the deoxygenated blood that has pooled in them.
 They are usually soft and spongy to the touch.
 Varicose veins are often accompanied by unpleasant symptoms such as swelling, pain, chronic weakness or tiredness, skin changes, and ulceration.
 Due to these symptoms, they are classified as a medical issue.

 Both conditions are caused by “backflow” or reflux in medical terms.
 This means that the blood that should be flowing to the heart and lungs, is reversed and pools in the vein.
 Spider veins are considered a cosmetic issue as they don’t have the symptoms that are associated with varicose veins.
 However, symptoms can occur from spider veins, especially if they appear in the same location as varicose veins.
 In some cases, proper treatment of larger varicose veins must also include treatment of nearby spider veins, because a single medical pathology is creating both conditions.

 At The Vein Institute, we will carry out a detailed assessment of your legs and provide a tailored treatment plan for you.
-If varicose veins are something that you are concerned about, don’t hesitate to give us a call on (1300) 535-017 to talk to one of our Patient Liaison Managers or to book in a consultation.
+If varicose veins are something that you are concerned about, don’t hesitate to give us a call on (1300) 535-017 or to book in a consultation.